Instructions

 Planting Instructions

-Before planting, remove the pot and allow the plant's root ball to fully absorb water - either by slowly watering it in small amounts or by submerging it in a container of water for a sufficient time.
+Before planting, allow the plant’s root ball to become fully saturated with water – either by watering it slowly in small amounts or by submerging it in a container of water for a sufficient length of time.
+The soil in the planting hole must be of good quality, but never use pure compost on its own; always mix it ideally 50/50 with sieved soil from the excavation.

 WATER AND SOIL PERMEABILITY TEST - IMPORTANT!